PreSales & Sales Career Coaching

 2. Develop Relevant Skills

-Most tech employers are looking for someone with strong communication and sales skills.
-So, if you want to break into tech sales, you need to master both soft and hard skills.
+Most tech employers seek someone with strong communication and sales skills.
+So, if you want to break into tech sales, you should master both soft and hard skills.

-Start by assessing your current skills and finding areas for improvement.
+Start by assessing your current abilities and finding areas for improvement.

 You should also study various tech sales methodologies like SPIN Selling, Solution Selling, or the MEDDIC program.
 Then, practice what you learned through internships or entry-level jobs as a sales representative.

-It's also best to learn about the tech products you want to sell.
-You can take online courses or connect with key people in the industry to understand different technologies.
+Most importantly, learn about the tech products you want to sell.
+You can enroll in online courses or connect with key people in the industry to understand different technologies.

 Investing time in developing your skills will make you a strong candidate for tech sales positions.

-Having relevant certifications can set you apart from other candidates and increase your chances of landing a job.
+Having relevant certifications is another way to set yourself apart from other candidates and increase your chances of landing a job.

 You can obtain the following certifications to demonstrate your skills and knowledge in tech sales: